winsonliwh/training-manual/docs/00_getting_prepared_for_class.md

 ---
 ### FAQ
-#### What is the different between "master" branch & "main' branch?
+#### What is the different between "master" branch & "main" branch?
 - "master" is old name and "main" is new name.
 The main branch has already replaced all new github repos as the main branch.
 You can read up on it [here](https://github.com/github/renaming).
 There is no actual difference between main and master, it's just the name of the default branch.
 #### Can we use Visual Studio Code instead of GitPod Code?
 - Yes, sure as you have installed git while using Visual Studio Code.